Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Kempinski Hotel Mall of the Emirates

-This Eid, Kempinski Hotel Mall of the Emirates is offering 25 per cent off the best available room rate when four nights are booked; rates are currently available from Dh1,170 per night.
+This Eid, Kempinski Hotel Mall of the Emirates is offering 25 per cent off the best available room rate when four nights are booked; rates currently start at Dh1,170 per night.

 As part of the deal, the city-centre hotel is also offering breakfast at Aspen Cafe daily, and early check-in from 12pm and late check-out at 3pm (subject to availability).